-Many of the Chapter's conservation efforts stem from discussions held during the monthly Conservation Committee meeting, held the second Wednesday of each month at noon at the Golden Harvest Café in Arcata.
+Many of the Chapter's conservation efforts stem from discussions held during the monthly Conservation Committee meeting, held the second Thursday of each month at noon at Rita's Margaritas and Mexican Grille in Eureka.
 Long-term efforts have included Trinity River restoration; Klamath Basin management and dam removal; fighting plans to build Waterfront Drive through the Eureka (Palco) Marsh; and OHV regulation on local beaches (South Spit, Clam Beach).

 Other topics of discussion have included: Oyster Farming in Humboldt Bay, hunting and grazing at Tolowa Dunes State Park; Lake Earl breaching; management of state wildlife areas; establishment of Important Bird Areas (IBAs); Eureka's proposed Marina Center Project; removal of billboards on the Humboldt Bay National Wildlife Refuge; Humboldt Bay dredging; and creation of Marine Life Protected Areas (MLPAs) off the northern California coast; and currently Oyster Farming North Humboldt Bay.

 Marijuana Cultivation Policy Letter

 The following is RRAS'S policy on marijuana cultivation that was released to the public on January 7, 2015.
 RRAS Marijuana Cultivation Policy